mariadb-edwardstoever/conn_pool_sim/README.md

 If you set a value for `--qpm_low` and also set a value for `--qpm_high`, the simulator will vary the number of sql scripts sent per minute, from low to high.
 The variance will adjust at random every 10 seconds.

-### Stopping the script prematurely
+### Stopping the Simulator prematurely

 You can quit a running connection pool at any time with ctrl+C. This will leave processes running that will require a clean-up.
-Run the script again with the cleanup option:
+Run the simulator script again with the cleanup option:
 ```
 ./conn_pool_sim --cleanup
 ```
-For a graceful shutdown that does not require clean up, stop the running process from a separate command line with the stop_run.sh script:
+For a graceful shutdown that does not require clean up, stop the running simulator from a separate command line with the stop_run.sh script:
 ```
 ./stop_run.sh
 ```